SaltPayments/salt-payment-client-php/README.md

-# SALT Technology PHP Client Library
+# SALT Payments PHP Client Library

-This library is used to integrate with the SALT Payment Gateway.
+This library is used to integrate with the SALT Payments Gateway.

 Code samples are available as part of the package in the `examples/` folder.